Brand Architecture

 Visual Toolkit Elements

-Use of Graphic Device; Available to Use 
+Use of Primary Graphic Device; Available to Use

 This example illustrates how Sub-Brands use the elements of the visual toolkit.

 Independent brands are associated with the TMU community, but are independently managed by students or other external stakeholders.
-These might include certain student groups, community events or companies started at the DMZ.
+Examples include: student groups/associations and student-led initiatives, independent alumni-led initiatives that are not connected to an alumni association, community events, or companies started at the DMZ.

 Brand Impression: “This is independent from Toronto Metropolitan University.”